Next Chapter:

 Expert Reviewer

 POS software has evolved from simple cash registers into central systems that power daily sales operations.
-Businesses now rely on it to connect transactions, inventory, and reporting in real time.
+Australian businesses now rely on it to connect transactions, inventory, and reporting in real time.

 Key Takeaways